weikio/PluginFramework/README.md

 * Everything is a plugin!
 Deliver plugins as Nuget-packages, .NET assemblies, Roslyn scripts and more.
 * Easy integration into a new or an existing .NET Core application.
 * Automatic dependency management.
+* Handles platform specific runtime DLLs and native DLLs when using Nuget-packages.
 * MIT-licensed, commercial support available.

 ## Quickstart: Plugin Framework & ASP.NET Core